proteanhq/protean/docs/guides/domain-behavior/invariants.md

 - **Domain-Driven:** Invariants stem from the business rules and policies specific to a domain.
 - **Enforced by the Domain Model:** Protean takes on the responsibility of enforcing invariants.

 ## `@invariant` decorator

-Invariants are defined using the `@invariant` decorator in Aggregates and
+Invariants are defined using the `@invariant` decorator in Aggregates, Entities, and Value Objects (plus in Domain Services, as we will soon see):
-Entities:

 ```python hl_lines="9-10 14-15"
 --8<-- "guides/domain-behavior/001.py:17:41"